InstituteforDiseaseModeling/pathways-segmentation-public/README.md

     * Household relationships
     * Household economics and living conditions
     * Social Support

 * **Segmentation solution:** The final set of segments resulting from completing the Pathways Segmentation methodology.

 * **Cluster analysis:** A statistical method used to organize observations into meantinful groups - or clusters - that share common characteristics.
-The standard Pathways methodology uses latent classification analysis (LCA).
+The standardized Pathways methodology uses latent class analysis (LCA).

 * **Quantitative segmentation profile:** Health Outcomes and Vulnerability variables viewed from the perspective of the segmentation solution highlighting differences across the segments.

 ## Prerequisites